College ROI Calculator

 Starting salary with degreeThe major presets use BLS Occupational Outlook Handbook data.
 Adjust for your specific role, employer type, and metro area.

 Salary growth rateCompounds annually over your entire career.
-Even a 1% difference in growth rate produces dramatically different lifetime earnings over 35-40 years.
+Even a 1% difference in growth produces dramatically different lifetime earnings over 35–40 years.

 Starting salary (with degree) $72,000